Local restaurant temporarily closes after possible COVID-19 exposure

 WICHITA, Kan.
 (KSNW) – Local Tex-Mex restaurant, José Peppers, temporarily closed its doors after an employee tested positive for COVID-19.
-The restaurant located on North Tyler road posted a sign on its doors indicating the restaurant would close for cleaning and sanitation purposes.
+The restaurant located on North Tyle posted a sign on its doors indicating the restaurant would close for cleaning and sanitation purposes.

 Hench says Jose Peppers takes the safety of their staff and customers very seriously and have made their best efforts to protect the public by being as transparent as possible.